 The injuries caused by distracted drivers vary significantly.
 Many distracted driving accidents are rear-end collisions where the driver simply doesn’t see the car in front of them.
 These crashes can be much more serious than the typical fender-bender.

-Distracted driving accidents often involve higher speeds.
+Distracted driving accidents often involve speeding.
 After all, the distracted driver has significantly less time to slow down before the crash.

-At Catania & Catania, P.A., we handle all distracted driving accident claims in Tampa, including those involving:
+At Catania and Catania Injury Lawyers, we handle all distracted driving accident claims in Tampa, including those involving: